Nembutal Sodium (injection)

 What other drugs will affect Nembutal Sodium (pentobarbital injection)?

-Using this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
-Ask your doctor before receiving pentobarbital if you regularly use sleeping pills, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using pentobarbital with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
+Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.